h2lsoft/unee-css/README.md

 # Unee Css
 Unee CSS is a minimalist and lightweight CSS framework designed for developers who want clean, modern, and fast-loading websites.
-It provides only the essential styles, ensuring a quick start with minimal customization.
+It includes a range of pre-defined styles for common elements such as buttons, forms, and navigation menus, as well as a flexible grid system for creating responsive layouts.
+The framework is also highly customizable, allowing developers to easily modify the default styles to suit their specific needs.